scities/marble/docs/reference/neighbourhoods.md

        units[f['properties']['ID_FIELD']] = shape(f['geometry'])
 ```

-This imports the areal units as [Shapely Polygon Objects](http://toblerity.org/shapely/manual.html) and store them in the variable `units`.
+This imports the areal units as [Shapely Polygon Objects](http://toblerity.org/shapely/manual.html) and stores them in the variable `units`.

 ```python
 import marble as mb